 Ultimately, you have to feel good in your suit.
 Confidence is a huge part of racing, and you can’t feel confident if you’re uncomfortable.
 Different brands and styles are cut to fit various body types, so it’s worth trying a few to see what works for you.
 Pay attention to details like the strap style, neckline, and back coverage on women's swimwear.
 For men, the length and leg grip on jammers can vary.
 Some swimmers love the locked-in feeling of maximum compression, while others perform better with more freedom of movement.
 There’s no right or wrong answer—it’s about finding the suit that makes you feel powerful and ready to race.

-Make Your Investment Last: How to Care for Your Suit
+Protect Your Investment: How to Care for Your Tech Suit

 A high-performance competitive suit is a significant investment in your swimming career, and taking proper care of it is essential for both its longevity and effectiveness in the water.
 Chlorine, sun, and rough surfaces can quickly break down the advanced fabrics that give you a competitive edge.
 By following a simple care routine, you can protect the compression and hydrodynamic properties of your suit, ensuring you get the best performance out of it for as long as possible.
 Think of it as part of your training—a few extra minutes of care after a swim can make all the difference.

-The Right Way to Rinse and Dry Your Suit
+Post-Race Care: The Right Way to Rinse and Dry

 The single most important thing you can do for your suit is to rinse it immediately after every use.
 As soon as you get out of the pool, give it a thorough rinse in cool, clean water to wash away damaging chlorine and other chemicals.
 Never use hot water, as it can degrade the fabric's elasticity.
 When you're done rinsing, gently squeeze out the excess water.
 You should never wring out or twist your competitive swimwear, as this can damage the delicate fibers and seams.
 To dry, lay the suit flat on a towel or hang it in a shady, well-ventilated spot.
 Avoid direct sunlight and absolutely never put it in a dryer.